 It’s less than you’d think!
 Our installers only need 40cm clearance under a floor to install your insulation.
 That’s just a little bit under knee height.

-1) we dig out the tight area to allow more room
+- We dig out the tight area to allow more room.

-2) we do not install in that unreachable area
+- We do not install in that unreachable area.

-3) using the length of their arms, our installers will endeavour to reach into that area as far as humanly possible
+- Using the length of their arms, our installers will endeavour to reach into that area as far as humanly possible.

 If there are large areas we can’t access, you might consider other solutions like draught proofing, which will make a huge difference to your comfort and energy bills!

 There are some other factors that will determine how difficult it will be to install your underfloor insulation.
-This impacts on how long the job will take and how much it will cost.
+These factors affect how long the job will take and how much it will cost.

 If it’s hard to access your underfloor, or if it takes over an hour to travel from our Tullamarine headquarters, cost and timing will be affected.